slint-ui/slint/docs/install_qt.md

 and there is not much more to do.

-If when running your SixtyFPS application you get an error that libQt5Core.so.5 or such cannot be found, you need to adjust the `LD_LIBRARY_PATH` environment variable to contain a path that contains the Qt library.
+If when running your SixtyFPS application you get an error that libQt5Core.so.5 or such cannot be found, you need to adjust the `LD_LIBRARY_PATH` environment variable to contain a path that contains the Qt libraries.

 ### macOS

-If when running your SixtyFPS application you get an error that the QtCore.framework could not be found, you need to adjust the `DYLD_FRAMEWORK_PATH` environment variable to contain a path that contains the Qt frameworks.
+In addition to either having `qmake` in your `PATH` or setting `QMAKE`, you also need to modify the `DYLD_FRAMEWORK_PATH` environment variable.
+It needs to be set to the `lib` directory of your Qt installation, for example `$HOME/Qt/6.2.0/macos/lib`, in order for the dynamic linker to find the Qt libraries when starting an application.
+### Windows

+For Windows it is necessary to have the `bin` directory of your Qt installation in the list of paths in the `PATH` environment variable, in order for the build system to locate `qmake` and to find the Qt DLLs when starting an application.

 ## How To Disable the Qt Backend